mobxjs/mobx-utils/README.md

 The viewmodel exposes the following additional methods, besides all the enumerable properties of the model:

 -   `submit()`: copies all the values of the viewmodel to the model and resets the state
--   `reset()`: resets the state of the view model, abandoning all local modificatoins
+-   `reset()`: resets the state of the viewmodel, abandoning all local modifications
+-   `resetProperty(propName)`: resets the specified property of the viewmodel
 -   `isDirty`: observable property indicating if the viewModel contains any modifications
 -   `isPropertyDirty(propName)`: returns true if the specified property is dirty
 -   `model`: The original model object for which this viewModel was created